rtCamp/docs.rtcamp.com/rtmedia/developer/change-username-to-user-display-name-in-rtmedia-activity/index.markdown

-You can change (user_firstname) to (user_firstname user_lastname) or (display_name) or anything as per your requirement.
+You can change (user_firstname) to (user_firstname user_lastname) or (display_name) or anything else as per your requirement.

-Below screen shows username in activity feed.
+The following screen shows the username in activity feed.

 [![Change_username](http://docs.rtcamp.com/wp-content/uploads/2014/09/Change_username.png)](http://docs.rtcamp.com/wp-content/uploads/2014/09/Change_username.png)

-For multiple media upload from media tab below is the sample code for how to use that filter.
+Use the following sample code to upload multiple media from the media tab.

     <code>function change_rtmedia_activity_username_multiple_media( $action, $username, $count, $user_nicename ) {